 - Bond interest

-- Alternative investments, such as REITs and MLPs
+- Alternative investment income from REITs and MLPs

 Read my related post How to Live Off Investments During Low Interest Rates.